ioggstream/python-course/sparql-101/01-knowledge.md

 ----

-Every term is identified by an absolute URI.
+Every term is identified by an absolute IRI (Internationalized Resource Identifier).
+IRI extends the concept of URI (Uniform Resource Identifier).

 The prefix identifies the vocabulary name, and the suffix identifies the term.